mercadopago/devsite-docs/guides/checkout-bricks/payment-brick/configure-integration-wallet-credits.en.md

-# Configure the integration with Mercado Pago Wallet and Installments without card
+# Mercado Pago Wallet and Installments without card

 To configure Payment Brick integration to receive payments with **Mercado Pago Wallet and Installments without card** you need to follow the steps below.